 DBS promotes fair and equitable treatment of all shareholders.
-All shareholders enjoy specific rights under the Singapore Companies' Act and DBSH's Constitution.
+All shareholders enjoy specific rights under the Singapore Companies Act and DBSH's Constitution.
 These rights include, among others, the right to participate in profit distributions and the right to attend and vote at general meetings.
-Ordinary shareholders are entitled to attend and vote at the AGM by person or proxy.
-Indirect investors who hold DBSH shares through a nominee company or custodian bank or through a CPF agent bank may attend and vote at the AGM.
+Ordinary shareholders are entitled to attend and vote at general meetings in person or by proxy.
+Indirect investors who hold DBSH shares through a nominee company or custodian bank or through a CPF agent bank ("Relevant Intermediaries") may attend and vote at general meetings by requesting their Relevant Intermediaries to appoint them as proxies.